-This guide explains how cooling pillows work, what materials to look for, and how to choose the best cooling pillow for night sweats based on sleep position & personal preference.
+This 2026 guide explains how cooling pillows work, what materials to look for, & how to choose the best cooling pillow for night sweats based on sleep position & personal preference.

 Why Night Sweats Can Disrupt Sleep

-Night sweats can occur due to changes in room temperature, bedding materials, or individual body heat retention.
-Because the head acts as a primary heat-exchange organ, pillows made with dense or non-breathable materials often trap warmth, causing sleepers to wake up feeling uncomfortable and restless.
+Night sweats can occur due to room temperature, bedding materials, or individual heat retention.
+Because the head releases a significant amount of body heat during sleep, dense or non-breathable pillows may trap warmth & create discomfort.

 How Cooling Pillows Work

-Cooling pillows generally rely on one or more of the following design features:
+Cooling pillows typically use one or more of these features:

 Types of Cooling Pillows Explained